 Joshua yelling "That's it, you are DONE!" and impaling a giant shadow rhinoceros with a beam of sacred light fueled by the souls of the dead.

 Week 1 Day 7, Shiki fearlessly talking back to Higashizawa and stating that there's nothing he can do, she's getting back.
-Also a Crowning Moment of Heartwarming.
+Also a heartwarming moment.

 Every player gets a personal one upon defeating Bonus Boss Panthera Cantus on Ultimate Difficulty.
 Don't pretend you don't feel all-powerful once you've finally managed to kick those kitten's asses.